raugadh/fila-starter/README.md

 ## FilaStarter Kit

-A Starter Kit For Filament with most basic necessities pre-configured.
+A Starter Kit For Filament with most basic necessities pre-configured based on personal preference/requirements.

 ### Packages